Productivity & Work Setup

 • Free cloud sync to any service

-• No batteries, no charging
+• No batteries, no charging, no subscriptions

-• Eco-friendly (saves paper)
+• Eco-friendly (saves thousands of sheets of paper)

 • Works with any FriXion pen